-Strain is a summary metric of the strain undergone by the cardiovascular system during an individual Activity or over the course of a day.
-It is shown on a scale from 0 to 21.
+Strain is a summarizing metric of the cardiovascular load - the level of strain your training takes on your cardiovascular system as based on your heart rate - achieved during an individual Activity or over the course of a day.
+Strain is scored on a scale from 0 to 21.

-Day Strain is very useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
-This statistic can help you better plan your days leading up to a competition, or can help identify activities during your day that may be contributing to elevated Strain.
-In addition, Day Strain gives you credit for activities you may not consider to be “workouts”, such as your daily commute.
+Day Strain is useful in determining what non-exercise activities are contributing the most to your accumulated Strain.
+This can help you optimize planning your days leading up to a competition or help you identify daily activities that may be contributing to elevated Strain.
+In addition, Day Strain takes into account Activities you may not consider to be workouts, such as your daily commute.

-To learn more about Strain listen to Podcast No. 26: Understanding Strain
+To learn more about Strain, check out our WHOOP Podcast No. 26: Understanding Strain.